dmlc/dmlc.github.io/_posts/2016-12-14-GPU-accelerated-xgboost.markdown

 ---
 layout: post
-title:  "GPU Accelerated Xgboost"
+title:  "GPU Accelerated XGBoost"
 date:   2016-12-14 00.00.00 -0800
 author: Rory Mitchell
 ---

-# GPU Accelerated Xgboost
+# GPU Accelerated XGBoost

 Decision tree learning and gradient boosting have until recently been the domain of multicore CPUs.
-Here we showcase a new plugin providing GPU acceleration for the [Xgboost library](https://github.com/dmlc/xgboost).
+Here we showcase a new plugin providing GPU acceleration for the [XGBoost library](https://github.com/dmlc/xgboost).
 The plugin provides significant speedups over multicore CPUs for large datasets.

 The plugin can be found at:
 https://github.com/dmlc/xgboost/tree/master/plugin/updater_gpu

-Before talking about the GPU plugin we briefly explain the xgboost algorithm.
+Before talking about the GPU plugin we briefly explain the XGBoost algorithm.

-## Xgboost for classification and regression
+## XGBoost for classification and regression
-Xgboost is a powerful tool for solving classification and regression problems in a supervised learning setting.
+XGBoost is a powerful tool for solving classification and regression problems in a supervised learning setting.
 It is an implementation of a generalised [gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting) algorithm designed to offer high-performance, multicore scalability and distributed machine scalability.

 The gradient boosting algorithm is an [ensemble learning](https://en.wikipedia.org/wiki/Ensemble_learning) technique that builds many predictive models.
 Together these smaller models produce much stronger predictions than any single model alone.
 In particular for gradient boosting, we create these smaller models sequentially, where each new model directly addresses the weaknesses in the previous models.